 Having strong demand partners is key to maximizing revenue through header bidding.
 As a publisher, if you already have relationships with ad exchanges or SSPs, then you are already in a good position to add them as header bidding demand partners.
 If you don’t already have these relationships, then a key initial step is to forge them.

-In the header auction, demand partners can include massive retargeters like Amazon and Criteo, as well as ad exchanges and SSPs like Index, AppNexus, and Rubicon, who essentially aggregate demand from traditional DSPs.
+In the header auction, demand partners can include massive retargeters like Amazon and Criteo, as well as ad exchanges like AppNexus, Index, and Rubicon, who essentially aggregate demand from all the major DSPs.

 Managing Header Latency